ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/detailed-description.md

 ![Mount Alignment]({{ '/user-docs/images/lyve/sio04-99-mntalg.svg' | relative_url }}){: style="width: 30%"}

 If the IMU is not aligned 1:1 there are two possibilities:
 * auto-alignment: the device will try to determine the alignment automatically.
 This is the default.
-Set the `ubx_mntalg` parameter to an empty string to enable auto-alignment.
+Set the `imu_mntalg` parameter to an empty string to enable auto-alignment.
-* manual alignment: the alignment can be configured using the `ubx_mntalg` parameter.
+* manual alignment: the alignment can be configured using the `imu_mntalg` parameter.
 The value is a 3-tuple, specifying yaw (0..360), pitch (-90..90), and roll (-180..180) in degrees, e.g. `0:0:0` for no alignment.

 For more information, refer to the [UBlox Integration Manual](https://content.u-blox.com/sites/default/files/ZED-F9R_Integrationmanual_UBX-20039643.pdf).